 Natural dyes come from many sources: plants, animals, and even fungi.
 Historically, lichens were used to achieve certain colors, including purples and reds.
 Techniques for lichen dying have been around for thousands of years.
 Surprisingly, using mushrooms to dye fibers was first developed in 1972!
 The procedure for mushroom dyeing was developed by Miriam C. Rice, who I have previously mentioned as the inventor of mushroom papermaking (FFF#084).
 The procedure for mushroom dyeing is pretty much the same as when using other natural dyes: treat the fibers with a mordant, cook the fibers with the dye, and rinse the fibers.

+Note: This is an archived post.
+You can find the current version of this post here.
 “Our next contestant in the Ugly Mushroom contest performs thousands of hours of community service every year and is an accomplished artist.
 Its goal in life is to make the world a better place and form lasting relationships with those around it.
 Give it up for…Pisolithus arrhizus! [applause]” There seems to be little doubt among people that arrhizus is one of the ugliest mushrooms in the world.
 The fruiting bodies of older specimens become distorted and can be mistaken for anything from animal poop to decomposing tree stumps.
 Despite its unsightly appearance, this earthball can be used to dye wool, thus earning it the common name, “Dyeball.”
 The fungus is also prized by gardeners and foresters for its ability to form robust mycorrhizae in extremely poor soil conditions.

 Ganoderma applanatum is unique among fungi in that it is primarily used by humans as an artistic medium.
 This large, woody bracket fungus features a flat, rapidly-staining, white pore surface, which readily becomes a natural canvas for an artist.
 By lightly scratching the pore surface, an artist can produce beautiful sketches without using a pen, pencil, or paint.
 The pores stop growing once the mushroom is removed from its substrate, so the stains remain on the pore surface.
 Conks produced by applanatum are woody and therefore decay very slowly.
 As a result, artwork produced on the Artist’s Conk can last for many years when kept indoors.